questdb/documentation/reference/sql/sample-by.md

 SAMPLE BY 1d FROM '2008-12-28' TO '2009-01-05' FILL(NULL)
 ```

-Since there are no rows prior to 2009, these rows are filled automatically.
+Since no rows existed before 2009, QuestDB automatically fills in these rows.

 This is distinct from the `WHERE` clause with a simple rule of thumb -
 `WHERE` controls what data flows in, `FROM-TO` controls what data flows out.

-Both `FROM` and `TO` can be used in isolation to solely pre-fill or post-fill data.
-If `FROM` is not provided,
-then the lower bound is the start of the dataset, aligned to calendar, and vice versa when `TO` is omitted.
+Use both `FROM` and `TO` in isolation to pre-fill or post-fill data.
+If `FROM` is not provided, then the lower bound is the start of the dataset, aligned to calendar.
+The opposite is true omitting `TO`.

 #### `WHERE` clause optimisation